hwipl/blog/drafts/tc-bpf_from_c/README.md

 }
 ```

-Function for adding a tc filter for a BPF program on a network interface using
+Function for adding a TC filter for a BPF program on a network interface using
 the netlink socket:

 ```c